Skip to main content

 View all road safety projects currently on exhibition.

-The City of Canterbury Bankstown acknowledges the traditional custodians of the land, water and skies of Canterbury-Bankstown, the Darug (Darag, Dharug, Daruk, Dharuk) People.
+The City of Canterbury Bankstown acknowledges the Traditional Custodians of the land, water and skies of Canterbury-Bankstown, the Darug (Darag, Dharug, Daruk, Dharuk) People.
 We recognise and respect Darug cultural heritage, beliefs and relationship with the land.
-We acknowledge the First Peoples’ continuing importance to our CBCity community.
+We acknowledge the First Peoples’ continuing importance to our Canterbury-Bankstown (CBCity) community.